 Court Ewing is Tech Lead of Kibana.
 When he's not closing GitHub issues and fighting AsciiDocs, he's focussing on making the core Kibana infrastructure easier to develop against and test.
 In his spare time, he overcommits to organizing and participating in local tech events, which makes him the biggest nerd on this list.

+Jordan Sissel is the Logstash Creator and Tech Lead for Elastic.
 Jordan is the lead developer of Logstash.
-While living in Silicon Valley, he tinkers with computers and practices hate-driven development.
-(Working on computers makes him less grumpy.)
+While living in Silicon Valley, he tinkers with computers and practices hate-driven development (working on computers makes him less grumpy).
 When he's not hacking, he loves doing awesome things as a dad and husband.

 Steve is director of product management, focused on Elasticsearch and commercial products at Elastic.
 Prior to Elastic, he worked at DataGravity and Basis Technology, where he designed and deployed text analytics and search technologies to solve interesting problems for some of the world's most successful companies.